altocodenl/tagaway-mobile/tagaway/lib/readme.md

   - Welcome email and communication with user
   - Make sure it says tagaway in all emails to user
   - Tighten up client-side validations for inputs
-  - Handle errors with snackbar
-      - usernames are too short or invalid for any other reason => NOT FINISHED
-      - password is too short or is invalid for any other reason => NOT FINISHED
-      - username already exists => 403 {error: 'username'}
-      - email already registered => 403 {error: 'email'}
-      - we have too many users. => ?
 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short
    - Move utility functions from constants to toolsService
 - Compute hashes on client and use this to query the server to create pivMap entries for pivs with no pivMap entry

-- Snackbar service (Tom & Mono)
 - Delete piv mode (uploaded) (Tom)
 - Delete piv mode (local): if deleting something being uploaded, defer the deletion.
 (Tom)
 - No separate modal for new tag, just create or select (Tom)